Ronaldsway railway station: Running-In Board

-The halt's name is that of the nearby airport.
-For the 1971 season only it was re-titled as Great Meadow Halt in reference to the large field and one-time race course that lies adjacent to the halt.
-When bilingual Manx/English nameboards were introduced on the line, a replacement nameboard was added in 2009 showing the Manx Gaelic name of Staad Roonysvie and is still there today.
+The request stop's name is taken from that of the nearby airport, the island's only such commercial airport and was named as such from its inception with a white board and red lettering.
+For the 1971 season only it was re-titled as Great Meadow Halt in reference to the large field and one-time race course that lies adjacent to the halt which was still operational at the time and from which the railway gained some trade that summer.
+For some subsequent seasons the stop did not feature in any timetable literature though it continued to be served by request.
+When bilingual Manx/English nameboards were introduced on the line beginning in 2008, a replacement running-in board was added showing the Manx Gaelic name of Staad Roonysvie and is still in place today with some variation in styling appearing from 2022.
+Although closed during the pandemic with there being no commercial flights for a period, the signs remained in place with closure notices added.
+Since the beginning of the 2022 season it has again been in regular use despite not appearing in the timetable literature.